Buy Acoustic Foam - For All Your Soundproof foam Needs

-Sound comes in a variety of pitches and tones, these range from high frequency sounds to low-frequency sounds.
-Different types of sound, require different types of acoustic treatment.
-As such, we’ve developed a range of acoustic foam tiles in order to suit your particular needs.
+Sound comes in a variety of pitches and tones.
+These range from high frequency sounds to low-frequency sounds.
+Different types of sound require different types of acoustic treatment.
+As such, we’ve developed a range of acoustic products to suit your particular needs.

 Benefits of Acoustic Foam

-As music and movie lovers, GB Foam specialise in acoustic foam to improve clarity of sound and prevent unwanted noise elsewhere in the workplace or home.
+GB Foam specialise in acoustic products to help improve the clarity of sound and prevent unwanted noise elsewhere in the workplace or home.

 Sound is a type of energy that is produced when an object vibrates.
 This energy expels outwards causing the surrounding air and objects to vibrate until what’s left of the energy reaches our eardrums.
-Once it reaches the ear it stimulates the cells that your brain then interprets as sound.
+Once it reaches the ear it stimulates the cells, which your brain then interprets as sound.

-These sound waves travel through one or more media, enters your ears and lights up the brain.
+These soundwaves travel through one or more channels, enter your ears and light up the brain.
 The only way to stop it is to interrupt this chain of events somewhere along the route.
-This is where our acoustic foam comes in.
+This is where our acoustic products come in.

-When recording music for example it is important to block out sounds from the outside such as traffic.
+When recording music, for example, it is important to block out sounds from the outside such as traffic.
 Using the science above the sound waves enter the room by travelling through the outside air and hitting a window or wall causing them to vibrate on the other side.
 This results in the noise entering your recording studio and ruining your recordings.
-By utilising acoustic foam, you are preventing these sound waves and vibrations from entering and also leaving the room by absorbing all of the energy.
+By utilising acoustic foam, you are helping to prevent these sound waves and vibrations from entering and also leaving the room by absorbing some of the energy.

 Our professional range of acoustic tiles are designed to absorb even greater amounts of noise than others available.
-The specialist cut shape of the foam bounces sound waves and further absorbs sound resulting in a huge reduction of reverberation, reflections and flutter echoes.
+The specialist shape of the foam tiles absorbs soundwaves resulting in a huge reduction of reverberation, reflections, and flutter echoes.

 SoundFix Sound Guide – Sound Proofing Foam, Acoustic Foam Tiles & Bass Traps